 While these are important caveats for the data, we selected these data sources as among the best currently available for measuring each of these hazards consistently and comprehensively at a multi-county, multi-year scale.
 In addition to providing tropical cyclone exposure metrics for individual hazards, this dataset and its associated software allow users not only to access measurements for single hazards, but also to create tropical cyclone exposure profiles based on multiple hazards or to craft exposure indices that combine hazard metrics (Chakraborty et al. 2005; Peduzzi et al. 2009).
 This functionality can be critical, as different hazards of tropical cyclones can act synergistically in causing impacts (Smith and Petley 2009).

+This dataset is limited to the contiguous US, and while expansion to global coverage would be useful and feasible, there would be some challenges.
+The key challenge would be for tornado and flood events.
+For these events, the data described in this paper drew on a US-focused storm events database, and so international extension of data on these hazards would require access to similar databases covering other countries.
+For precipitation data, while the re-analysis product used here (NLDAS-2) only covers the contiguous US, other re-analysis products, as well as other types of precipitation datasets, have global coverage (Sun et al. 2018), including the NASA Global Land Data Assimilation System Version 2 (GLDAS-2; Rodell et al., 2004), the Global Precipitation Measurement Mission (GPM), and the Tropical Rainfall Measuring Mission (TRMM).
+The wind data are generated based on a model that is currently US-focused (Anderson et al. 2020c), but could be extended to other areas, although this would require adding new land/sea masks within the associated software, as well as accounting for differences across storm basins in wind averaging periods (Harper et al. 2010).
+Further, since the core of the wind model was developed based on data from Atlantic-basin storms (Willoughby et al. 2006), an extension to other areas should include separate validation and calibration to ensure it performs appropriately in those settings.
+Alternatively, other wind field modeling software is available that provides a global coverage, like Geoscience Australia’s Tropical Cyclone Risk Model (http://geoscienceaustralia.github.io/tcrm/).
+Finally, the relevant geopolitical boundaries to use for aggregation would vary by country (e.g., municipalities in Mexico, districts in India).

+The dataset we present focuses on the physical hazards of a tropical cyclone.
+However, health impacts will often come through indirect pathways, including through damage to property and infrastructure.
+In future work, it would be useful to expand this dataset to add data related to these pathways, to allow research exploring the role of indirect pathways from tropical cyclone physical hazards to health risk.
+This expansion could include adding data on normalized storm-associated damages, or proxy measurements of such damages, from sources like the US NOAA’s Storm Events database and the US Federal Emergency Management Agency’s county-level disaster declarations.

 Patterns in tropical cyclone exposures

 We found average exposures to different tropical cyclone hazards differed geographically (Figure 5).
 These patterns were not unexpected based on what is known about tropical cyclone hazards, but still highlight variations that are critical to consider in designing studies and statistical analysis for tropical cyclone epidemiology.
 Further, they demonstrate the need for multi-hazard exposure datasets for tropical cyclone epidemiology, especially in capturing inland risks.